Mynydd y Gaer: Access

 The upper parts of the hill are mapped as open access under the Countryside and Rights of Way Act 2000 and so open to public access on foot.
-A public footpaths and a byway climb the southwest and southeast slopes of the hill respectively from a car park at the end of a minor road from the nearby village of Heol-y-Cyw.
+A public footpath and a byway climb the southwest and southeast slopes of the hill respectively from a car park at the end of a minor road from the nearby village of Heol-y-Cyw.
 Both rights of way are followed by the Ogwr Ridgeway Walk.
 Two further public footpaths climb the hill’s northern slopes from the direction of Glynogwr.